 AVZ campaigns to reduce road danger.
 This includes campaigning around traffic law enforcement and the wider justice system.
+In June 2023, AVZ produced 10 key briefings for the APPG Cycling and Walking Justice inquiry.

 Our Roads Policing campaign calls for: